raphaelvallat/pingouin/README.md

 # pingouin

-Pingouin is a Python package for computing effect size.
+Pingouin is a statistical Python package.
 It works with pandas DataFrame or NumPy arrays.
+Its current features include:
+* Computation / conversion of effect sizes (Cohen d, Hedges g, Eta-square, AUC, odds-ratio)
+* Pairwise T-tests
+* Correction for multiple comparisons using Bonferroni, Holm or FDR methods